Nara Select dates Select guests

 History

 Nipponia Hotel Nara Naramachi may be a recent addition to Nara's neighborhoods, but the building the ryokan uses has been around since the Edo Period.
 Built in 1868 as the Toyosawa Sake Brewery, the ryokan's exterior preserves Naramachi's old town beauty, as well as provide an immersive stay experience for guests.
 The brewery's quality of sake propelled its success, urging the owners to expand with more storehouses and lodgings.
 All of these would eventually become the eight guestrooms of Nipponia Hotel Nara Naramachi, while the brewery itself has moved to a larger modern facility.
-Because of this, Nipponia Hotel Nara Naramachi is proud to call itself as the World's First Sake Hotel.
+Because of this, Nipponia Hotel Nara Naramachi is proud to call itself as one of the World's First Sake Hotels.

 History